Quasi-Periodic Oscillations and Parameter Constraints in ModMax Black Holes: Introduction

-We start from the action of the ModMax black hole \cite{Sekhmani} here $\mathcal{R}$ is the Ricci scalar, $g$ denotes the determinant of the metric tensor $g_{\mu\nu}$ and $\mathcal{L}$ denotes the ModMax Lagrangian.
-This Lagrangian can also be written as \cite{Kosyakov} where $\eta$ is a dimensionless quantity intrinsic to the ModMax theory. $\mathcal{S}$ and $\mathcal{P}$ are two real and pseudo-scalars respectively.
+We start from the action of the ModMax black hole \cite{Sekhmani} here $\mathcal{R}$ is the Ricci scalar, $g$ denotes the determinant of the metric tensor $g_{\mu\nu}$ and $\mathcal{L}'$ denotes the ModMax Lagrangian.
+This Lagrangian can also be written as \cite{Kosyakov} where $\eta$ is a dimensionless quantity intrinsic to the ModMax theory. $\eta$ can be interpreted as an effective coupling parameter that characterizes the strength of nonlinear deviations from standard Maxwell electrodynamics. $\mathcal{S}$ and $\mathcal{P}$ are two real and pseudo-scalars respectively.
 The metric of a spherically symmetric charged ModMax black hole can be written as where the metric function is given by There are a few noteworthy features that are arise in the extremal limits of the parameter $\eta$ which hold particular significance in the context of the present study.
 In the limit $\eta \to 0$, the metric function of ModMax black hole reduces to that of a Reissner–Nordström (RN) solution indicating that for sufficiently smaller values of $\eta$, the ModMax geometry should closely resemble to that of the RN black hole.
 In the other extremal limit, when $\eta \to \infty$, the metric simplifies to the usual Schwarzschild solution.
 So, in the large $\eta$ limits, the ModMax spacetime should mimic the spacetime of a Schwarzschild black hole.

 The primary motivation of our work is to examine whether the characteristic behaviour of the spacetime metric observed in the extremal limits of the ModMax parameter $\eta$ is manifested in the properties of quasi-periodic oscillations.
 In particular, we aim to explore whether similar trends appear in the QPO frequencies as $\eta\to 0$ and $\eta\to \infty$, and to assess how the ModMax parameter influences these features.
 Ultimately, our goal is to identify possible signatures of nonlinear electrodynamics imprinted in the QPO profiles by assessing these characteristics.